bovem/publications/README.md

 * Inverses and Gauss Jordan Elimination
 * Vectors
 * Vector Components
 * Dot and Hadamard Product
+* Minors and Cofactors
+* Determinants
+* Properties of Determinants

 ### Advanced